 "We don't advise people to drop all their coverage," says Misti Renteria, a spokesperson for USAA.

 Before temporarily canceling your insurance, consider these roadblocks to make sure that doing so will be worth the time, cost and risk.
+Compare car insurance quotes first -- you may find less expensive coverage that will spare you the rest of the hassle.

 If you decide to drop insurance, make sure you don't drive your car – not even once – while you are uncovered.